NewAmericanPublicArt/color-commons/src-fiend/README2.md

 ## Structure

-A Fiend consists of a **list**-type of entries and a **md5-stream** generated upon instantiation with an implicit init call, along with a few hardwired arrays for definition searches and sorts.
+A Fiend consists of a **list**-type of entries and a **MD-5-stream** generated upon instantiation with an implicit init call, along with a few hardwired arrays for definition searches and sorts.
+The MD-5 stream is uniquely generated with each Fiend, though can be passed along in deepcopy.
+The list of entries is filled depending on the instantiation circumstances and subsequent entry calls to the particular Fiend instance.

 #### Queries